 - 1 SMS Credit for Other countries (global) = $0.11 USD

 Checking Your Monthly SMS Charges

 Your monthly bill includes SMS charges for the messages you sent in the previous month.
-You can find this information in Setup → Subscription → Invoices and Receipts
+You can find this information in Settings → Subscription → Invoices and Receipts

 Checking the SMS Usage Reports